-we can isolate each viewer (Fig. 8, rows 5 and 6).
-In contrast, the center view of the face appears distorted when interpolating a single height per projector, as this untracked view shares some projectors with the nearby lower left camera (rows 3 and 4).
+Another advantage of per-vertex interpolation is that it reduces errors for untracked viewers.
+Untracked viewers see the 3D scene based on a default height and distance that should not be affected by the vertical movement of nearby tracked viewers.
+Despite the fact that each projector frame may be seen by multiple viewers, by computing multiple vertical perspectives within each projector frame (per-vertex) we can isolate each viewer (Figure 8, rows 5 and 6).
+In contrast, the center view of the face appears distorted when interpolating a single height per-projector as this untracked view shares some projectors with the nearby lower left camera (rows 3 and 4).
 The same effect is shown for a dynamic user in the accompanying video.
-Without per-vertex interpolation (Video 6, time 0:14), the untracked viewer is clearly distorted whenever the tracked viewer is nearby.
-At the start of Video 6, this extraneous crosstalk is considerably reduced with per-vertex interpolation.
+Without per-vertex interpolation (Video 3, time 0:48), the untracked viewer is clearly distorted whenever the tracked viewer is nearby.
+At time

+0:34 in Video 3, this extraneous crosstalk is considerably reduced with per-vertex interpolation.

-There is no limit to how many untracked people can view the display simultaneously, as it generates dense horizontal autostereoscopic imagery.
-However, when viewers start to occlude each other, we cannot completely isolate each viewer's vertical perspective.
-If two tracked viewers completely overlap or stand right above each other, then their average height and distance are used.
+There is no limit to how many untracked people can view the display simultaneously as it generates dense horizontal autostereoscopic imagery.
+However, when viewers start to occlude each other, we can not completely isolate each viewer's vertical perspective.
+If two tracked viewers completely overlap or stand right above each other, then their average height and distance is used.
 An alternative solution to resolving conflicts would be to give higher confidence to nearer viewers so their heights have precedence.
-For all the results shown in this paper, the width of the Gaussian and hat interpolation functions was 10 deg, which approximates the width of a viewer's shoulders.
+For all the results shown in the paper, the width of the gaussian and hat interpolation functions was 10 degrees which approximates the width of a viewer's shoulders.
 A wider interpolation falloff provides a horizontal buffer with similar vertical perspective.
-This is particularly useful if the tracking algorithm has high latency and cannot keep up with sudden horizontal head movements.
+This is particularly useful if the tracking algorithm has high latency and can not keep up with sudden horizontal head movements.
 In contrast, a narrower interpolation falloff further reduces interference when a tracked user is looking over another tracked user's shoulder.
 As the number of users increases, the tracking system also produces lower confidence values.
-The current Kinect device is limited to tracking up to six active viewers.
+The current Kinect device is limited to tracking up to 6 active viewers.
 In the worst case, the system reverts back to a standard autostereoscopic display with only horizontal parallax.